Maryland Alternative Teacher Certification

 Testing Requirements for Maryland Alternative Certification

 All Maryland educators must pass the same set of exams to become fully licensed to teach in the state.
 First, candidates must pass a basic skills test.
-The Praxis Core or Praxis I meet this requirement.
+The Praxis Core meets this requirement.
 Exceptional scores on the SAT, ACT, or GRE tests may replace the basic skills exam requirement.

-Next, candidates must take the Praxis II Content Area Assessment appropriate to the grade level and subject area for which the candidate seeks endorsement.
+Next, candidates must take the Praxis content area assessments appropriate to the grade level and subject area for which the candidate seeks endorsement.
 A listing of required Praxis content area exams by endorsement area is available through the Maryland State Department of Education.

 Teachers of foreign languages must take the American Council on Teaching of Foreign Languages (ACTFL) proficiency test, administered through Language Testing International (LTI).